enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

     - `Frida`.
     - `Xposed`.

-My selection of tools was as such; Frida for performing DBI, Hexrays for native decompilation and BytecodeViewer with Procyon for Java decompilation.
-Hex-rays decompiler was used because its reliable decompilation on ARM code.
+My selection of tools was as such; `Frida` for performing dynamic analysis, `Hexrays` for native decompilation and `BytecodeViewer` (Procyon) for Java decompilation.
+The `Hexrays` decompiler was used because its reliable decompilation on ARM code.
 However, `Radare2` plus open-source decompilers can also do a great job.

-**Highlights:**
+**Before get started:**

+Consider the next remarks to be noticed before analyzing the challenge:

+* The Android phone needs to be rooted.
-* There are two previous levels with less difficulty, I would first recommend to take a look at the other write-ups before reading this one.
+* There are two previous levels with less difficulty, I would first recommend you to take a peek at the other write-ups before reading this one.
 * Anti-instrumentation, anti-debugging, anti-tampering and anti-rooting checks are in place both at the Java and native level.
 We do not need to bypass all of them but get the flag.
-* The Android phone needs to be rooted.
 * The native layer is where the important code is executed.
 Do not be distracted with the Java bytecode.
-* The strategy was to perform dynamic binary instrumentation (DBI) to overcome the anti-DBI and -debugging checks.

 **Possibles solutions:**